ZhibingSun/Robustly-Complete-Stochatic-Abstraction-Demo-/README.md

 Required package: multipledispatch

 The 'Library' module contains basic interval objects, inclusion functions, and a class to generate markov set chains (MSC) for coarse state-space discretization.
 The interval analysis part is a simple version of 'interval.h' and 'interval_vector.h' in https://git.uwaterloo.ca/hybrid-systems-lab/rocs/-/tree/master/src.
-Two examples are provided.
+Two examples are provided in 'Example - Library.py' and 'Example - MSC.py'.

 The 'IMCclass' module is for the main purpose.
 The main procedures are straightforward:
     • Set up the working space